A dog cooling mat is a brilliant addition to any home in the warmer months.

 Dog Cooling Mat Buyer’s Guide

-What are cooling pads for dogs?
+1. What are cooling pads for dogs?

 Because it’s a PVC cover with a gel pack inside it is very flexible, heavy and almost like a heavy yet cold duvet – it’s not designed to be comfortable as adding any cotton material to it defeats the purpose, it’s made to offer a cold area for the dog to sit or lie down on.

-However, because of its flexibility, it can easily be put on top of other objects such as a dog bed or a sofa to turn that area cooler.
+Because of its flexibility, it can easily be put on top of other objects such as a dog bed or a sofa to turn that area cooler.

-How do they work?
+2. How do cooling mats work?

-The secret behind best cooling dog mats is the substance or “gel” on the inside.
+The secret behind the best cooling dog mats is the substance or “gel” on the inside.
 The name of this material is ‘phase change material’.
 Phase change materials can store and release large amounts of thermal energy through absorption; in this way, they give an excellent thermal performance for both heating and cooling.

 It’s a relatively complicated material but in essence, the gel absorbs energy before releasing it in the opposite direction – in this case, the gel absorbs the heat around it and then cools down by around 5-10 degrees.

-When your dog lays on the self cooling mat it will do its best to absorb the heat from your dog’s body and the gel will release the cold as a result.
+When your dog lays on the self-cooling mat it will do its best to absorb the heat from your dog’s body and the gel will release the cold as a result.
 This is essentially draining your dog of warmth to get them back to a comfortable temperature.
 Once your dog leaves the mat, it will reset itself after around 15 minutes to be used again.

-Dogs release heat through various means, the first is by panting and the others are through the skin which isn’t covered by fur such as the belly, paws and anus.
-A dog may continue to pant while on the mat but after time their body temperature will be lowered to get match that of the mat itself.
+Dogs release heat through various means, the first is by panting and the others are through the skin which isn’t covered by furs such as the belly, paws and anus.
+A dog may continue to pant while on the mat but after time its body temperature will be lowered to get match that of the mat itself.

 Dr Corinne Williams’ analogy is best here for the layman here as she says “Ice is a commonly used and well-known PCM.
 An ice cube absorbs heat from a drink.
 When the ice cube reaches its melting temperature, it changes phase – from a solid to a liquid – and it absorbs large amounts of energy (at constant temperature) and cools the drink in the process.”

-Are cooling mats safe for dogs to use?
+3. Are cooling mats safe for dogs to use?

 However, you should not just let your dog ingest cooling gel just because it’s non-toxic as it’s still a gel and could cause digestive problems.
-The takeaway here is if they do swallow some that an urgent trip the vet won’t be needed so long as it’s not excessive.
+The takeaway here is if they do swallow some that an urgent trip to the vet won’t be needed so long as it’s not excessive.

 The only real danger the bed would have is if an aggressive dog tears the PVC lining of the mat and ingests a large amount of plastic.
 Therefore, if you have an aggressive chewer that doesn’t like the cooling bed then it’s probably not safe enough for them.

-Where is the best place to put a cooling mat?
+4. Where is the best place to put a cooling mat?

-Since the best cooling mats are 5-10 degrees colder than the ambient temperature it should be placed anywhere other than the hottest areas of the home and certainly not in the blazing sun or next to a radiator.
+Since the best cooling mats are 5-10 degrees colder than the ambient temperature they should be placed anywhere other than the hottest areas of the home and certainly not in the blazing sun or next to a radiator.